puneetSawhaney/Web-Dev/README.md

 <!-- only staged files get committed -->
 commit : git commit -m "some message"  (message about your commit)

-push : git push origin main
+// push command used to push the changes to github online (upload local repo content to githubgit) push : git push origin main